-“Comedian, Writer, Musician and Philanthropist” and distinguished supporter of the British Humanist Association
+“Comedian, Writer, Musician and Philanthropist” and Patron of Humanists UK

 Born in 1960, comedian Tony Hawks was educated at Brighton Hove and Sussex Grammar and Brighton College He performs stand-up comedy, as well as being a regular on TV and radio shows and panel games, including I’m Sorry I Haven’t a Clue, Just a Minute, The Unbelievable Truth and Have I Got News for You, and recently presented his own series on Radio 4, Tony Hawks’ Lost Weekends.
 He is also one of TV’s Grumpy Old Men and a bestselling author.